 Section 3313.646 | Preschool programs.

 (A) The board of education of a school district, except a cooperative education district established pursuant to section 3311.521 of the Revised Code, may establish and operate a program to provide services to preschool-age children, provided the board has demonstrated a need for the program.
 A board may use school funds in support of preschool programs.
-The board shall maintain, operate, and admit children to any such program pursuant to rules adopted by such board and the rules of the state board of education adopted under sections 3301.52 to 3301.57 of the Revised Code.
+The board shall maintain, operate, and admit children to any such program pursuant to rules adopted by such board and the rules of the department of education and workforce adopted under sections 3301.52 to 3301.57 of the Revised Code.

 A board of education may establish fees or tuition, which may be graduated in proportion to family income, for participation in a preschool program.
 In cases where payment of fees or tuition would create a hardship for the child's parent or guardian, the board may waive any such fees or tuition.